 Women’s Cooperatives are often integral to the economic and social development of communities worldwide.
 Beyond providing income for members, they supply greatly needed socialization and training.
 Well-established co-ops can be transformational for the women who participate, and are the inspiration for the Reaching Children’s Potential (RCP) Women’s Co-op in the Ukwega Ward in Tanzania.
-With the assistance of RCP Co-op Coordinator Theodora Kapinga, groups of village mothers are empowering themselves and each other – in this grassroots, democratic form of industry to support their families.
+Under the direction of local staff, groups of village mothers are empowering themselves and each other – in this grassroots, democratic form of industry to support their families.
 Read on to learn about their vision.

 The History of Cooperatives in Tanzania